 Applicants should understand what the discipline of statistics entails and show evidence of involvement in applications or a strong theoretical interest.

-The minimum mathematical preparation for admission to graduate study in statistics is linear algebra and advanced calculus.
+The minimum mathematical preparation for admission is linear algebra and advanced calculus.
 Ideally, each student’s preparation should include at least one term each of mathematical probability and mathematical statistics.
 Additional study in statistics and related mathematical areas, such as analysis and measure theory, is helpful.
 In the initial stages of graduate study, students should give high priority to acquiring the mathematical level required to satisfy their objectives.

 As statistics is so intimately connected with computation, computation is an important part of almost all courses and research projects in the department.
 Preferably, students should have programming experience relevant for statistical computation and simulation.